 After a moment of silence, Sonya sighed.
 “She refused to allow me to come home after Dad…”

 Liam squeezed her hand, still missing Connor McKenzie after all these years.
 Unlike his wife, Connor was always ready with a friendly smile and words of advice or praise.
 How he had come to marry such a cold woman as Eleanor was a total mystery.

 “She remarried quickly.
 Albert had a large household staff.
 Enough to ensure I could not contact anyone mother disapproved of.”
 Sonya grimaced.
 “I wrote letters from boarding school, but never heard back.”

 “No one ever received a letter from you,” Liam answered her unasked question.

-Sonya nodded, unsurprised.
+Sonya did not look surprised.
 “I believe the school staff stole them.
 I was always watched.
 It was like being under house arrest.”

-They reached the Ice Cream Shack at the edge of the beach, just before the line of large boulders separating the stretch of sand from the wharf.
+They reached the Ice Cream Shack at the edge of the beach, in front of the line of large boulders separating the sand from the wharf.
 Once a small cottage, it had been transformed into a hotdog and ice cream stand back in the fifties.
-Ice cream, hot pretzels and hotdogs were still served from a window on the covered front porch.
-The familiar flower beds were full of colorful May blooms.
-Aside from the fact that it sported a new coat of bright blue, green and pink paint, it still looked much as it had the last time Sonya had been there.
+Ice cream, hot pretzels, and hotdogs were still served from a window on the covered front porch.
+Colorful May blooms filled the familiar flower beds.
+Aside from a new coat of bright blue, green and pink paint, it still looked much as it had when they had stopped there as children.

-Both smiled as a tourist couple tried to control the chaos of their multiple children as they waited impatiently for their cones.
-Sonya’s eyes danced with suppressed laughter at Liam’s smirk.
+Both he and Sonya smiled as a tourist couple tried to control the chaos of their multiple children as they waited impatiently for their cones.
+Liam saw Sonya’s eyes dance with suppressed laughter.
 Some things never changed.

 Once the children had their treats, their parents herded them toward the beach.
 Liam and Sonya stepped up to the window.
 Glancing over, Liam raised a brow.